Atlantic Beach 71 Excellent

 What's it like Living in Atlantic Beach?

-Atlantic Beach has a livability score of 70/100 and is ranked #377 in Florida and #6,425 in the USA.
+Using data and statistics Atlantic Beach has received a livability score of 73/100.
+This score is ranked in the 83rd percentile when compared to all other cities.
 There are nine total categories that create the livability score.
-Atlantic Beach scores well for education (B+), employment (A+) and housing (A-) Unfortunately for Atlantic Beach, there are some categories for which it does not score well, this includes: amenities (F) and cost of living (D).
+Atlantic Beach ranks well for crime (A-), education (B+), employment (A+) and housing (A+) The bad news for Atlantic Beach, there are some categories for which it does not score well, this includes: amenities (F).

 Best Places to Live in and Around Atlantic Beach